mrassell/HMM-NLP-Project/README.md

-# Diary Sentiment Analysis with HMM
+# Journal Sentiment Analysis with HMM

-A Python project that analyzes diary entries using Hidden Markov Models (HMM) and sentiment analysis to track emotional patterns over time.
+A Python project that analyzes journal entries using Hidden Markov Models (HMM) and sentiment analysis to track emotional patterns over time.

 ## Features

-- Sentiment analysis of diary entries using VADER
+- Sentiment analysis of journal entries using VADER
 - Custom Hidden Markov Model implementation from scratch
 - Visualization of sentiment trends over time
 - Analysis of entry lengths and writing patterns